stuerp/foo_previewer/README.md

 ## Change Log

+### v1.1.0, 2023-xx-xx, *""*

+* The Preferences page is now DPI-aware.

 ### v1.0.1, 2023-04-30, *"There can be only one"*

 * Renamed the component to avoid being confused with [foo_preview](https://www.foobar2000.org/components/view/foo_preview) by grimes.
-Please manually uninstall the previous foo_preview component before installing this version to avoid having duplicated 'Preview' commands.
+Please manually uninstall the previous foo_preview component before installing this version to avoid having duplicate 'Preview' commands.
 * Recompiled with [foobar2000 SDK](https://www.foobar2000.org/SDK) 2023-04-18.

 ### v1.0.0, 2022-11-01, *"Scratchin' the itch"*